Immigration policy of the United States: Legal immigration

 The United States current arbitrary immigration system is based on the Nationality Act of 1965 and the Immigration Act of 1990 (INA).
 The Citizenship and Immigration Services are responsible for reviewing immigration applications and administering the immigration process.
-The INA allows the United States to grant approximately 675,000 permanent immigrant visas each year.
+The INA allows the United States to grant approximately 675,000 permanent immigrant visas (green card) each year.
 In addition to the 675,000 permanent visas, the INA does not have a limit on the annual admission of U.S. citizens (e.g. spouses, parents, and children under 21 years of age).
-Family relationships, employment ties, or humanitarian protection are main causes for immigrant seeking temporary or permanent U.S. residence.
-Also, each year the President (currently Donald Trump) is required to address the congress and place an annual number of refugees to be admitted into the United States through the U.S. Refugee Admissions Program.
-When a person legally migrates into the United States they obtain an immigrant visa and become a lawful permanent resident (LPR).
-During President Donald Trump's term, a proposal was made to overhaul the inefficient immigration system and replace it with a unified points-based system, envisioned as a neutral and fair version of the RAISE Act.
+Family relationships, employment ties or humanitarian protection are main causes for immigrant seeking temporary or permanent U.S. residence.
+Each year the President is required to address the Congress and place an annual number of refugees to be admitted into the United States through the U.S. Refugee Admissions Program.